We Planted a Pumpkin

 In the Garden

-In the Garden is a series of four titles to introduce very young children to the natural world.
+In the Garden introduces very young children to the natural world.
 Diverse protagonists discover the sounds and sights, plants and creatures to be found in a garden, and learn the pleasure of growing things.
-Simple text with rhythm and rhyme… View available downloads →
+Simple text with rhythm and rhyme and detailed illustrations… View available downloads →

 “[T]he simplicity of two friends planting a seed and having patience to see what comes is an appropriate and pleasant theme.
 Steer children under six toward this fun, fall themed book.”—School Library Journal